Contact

 Healing Arts Week New York consisted of several events that occurred alongside the week of the United Nations General Assembly (UNGA).
 Events were scattered throughout the week and across all five boroughs in New York City: Manhattan, Brooklyn, Queens, The Bronx, and Staten Island.
 Below are some of the events that I participated in:

-The Jameel Arts & Health Lab’s annual research symposium which centered its panels and presentations on a core question: What if participation in the arts were viewed as a health behavior comparable to sleep, nutrition, exercise, time in nature, and social connection?
+The Jameel Arts & Health Lab’s annual research symposium centered its panels and presentations on a core question: What if participation in the arts were viewed as a health behavior comparable to sleep, nutrition, exercise, time in nature, and social connection?
 It was inspiring to hear from researchers, artists, and practitioners utilizing different art forms to enhance the well-being of various populations.

 In Photo: A panel at the UNGA Research Symposium at NYU Steinhardt.
 Photo credit: Jennifer Kuo